2-vector bundles: Introduction

-We remark that precursors to our super 2-vector bundles have appeared in several places, but the presentation as the 2-stackification of a presheaf of bicategories is new in the present paper.
-For example, Pennig defines in \cite{Pennig2011} \quot{Morita bundle gerbes} with respect to a unital C$^{*}$-algebra $A$.
+We remark that precursors to our super 2-vector bundles have appeared in several places, but the presentation as the 2-stackification of a presheaf of bicategories (together with the consequential fact that they form a 2-stack) is new in the present paper.
+For example, in \cite{Pennig2011}, Pennig defines \quot{Morita bundle gerbes} with respect to a unital C$^{*}$-algebra $A$.
 If $A$ is finite-dimensional, this essentially reduces to our (ungraded) complex 2-vector bundles of Morita class $A$.
-Pennig does not define a bicategory (let alone a 2-stack) but only considers \quot{stable} equivalence classes.
-Pennig classifies Morita bundle gerbes by the \v Cech cohomology with coefficients in a C$^{*}$-algebraic version of the 2-group $\AUT(A)$, and our classification theory was strongly motivated by Pennig's ideas and results.
+Pennig does not define a bicategory (let alone a 2-stack) but only considers {stable} equivalence classes.
+He also classifies Morita bundle gerbes by the \v{C}ech cohomology with coefficients in a C$^{*}$-algebraic version of the 2-group $\AUT(A)$, and our classification theory was strongly motivated by Pennig's ideas and results.
 It is worth pointing out that, in spite of the similarities to Pennig's approach, our methods are more conceptual as we use the modern 2-stack-theoretical framework.
 Moreover, we go a bit further, for instance, with the discussion of the tensor product of algebras under this classification.

 In \cite{Ershov2016} Ershov adapts Pennig's definition to a finite-dimensional setting.
-Ershov's Morita bundle gerbes coincide with our ungraded complex 2-line bundles of Morita class $\C$, see \cref{re:moritaclass:c} for further comparing remarks.
+Ershov's Morita bundle gerbes coincide with our ungraded complex 2-line bundles of Morita class $\C$, see \cref{re:moritaclass:c} for further comparison.